Bob Bell, Director of the SAU at Pinehurst Program

 We believe in providing students with the information they need to make informed decisions about their education.
 There’s no hidden fees or secrecy surrounding our tuition costs.
 We work to ensure our education is provided at a reasonable price.
-For the 2019-2020 academic year, St. Andrews @ Sandhills students can expect to pay a cost of $400 per credit hour, plus a $100 fee per course if full time student, or $50 fee per course if half- time student.
+For the 2020-2021 academic year, St. Andrews @ Sandhills students can expect to pay a cost of $400 per credit hour, plus a $100 fee per course if full time student, or $50 fee per course if half- time student.

 Filing the Free Application for Federal Student Aid (FAFSA)